mariadb-corporation/MaxScale/About/About-MaxScale.md

 be used in future development of MaxScale.

-Many of the services provided by MaxScale are implemented as external shared object modules which can be loaded at runtime.
+Many of the services provided by MaxScale are implemented as external shared object modules, which are loaded at runtime.
 These modules support a fixed interface, communicating the entry points via a structure consisting of a set of function pointers.
 This structure is called the "module object".
 Additional modules can be created to work with MaxScale.